austinmmiles/NFL-Salary/README.md

 Questions of Interest:
 Which Quarterback statistics are important to consider when determining their salary for the following year?
 What type of Quarterbacks are getting overpaid or underpaid?

+## Conclusion:
+Based on my findings, the most important variables to consider when determining a Quarterback’s base salary for the future are completed passes, attempted passes, yards, touchdowns and rating.
+Since the quarterback rating uses these variables as well as interceptions to be measured, rating is a strong predictor to use.
+The base salary is difficult to measure how valuable a quarterback is because most contracts are for multiple years and there are many factors such as injury and retirement that can affect the quarterback’s performance.
+By looking at individual cases for each player, they generally follow that more touchdowns in a previous season leads to a higher base salary.
+When a team is looking for a new quarterback, they should be looking for someone who would accept a low base salary with the potential to have high touchdowns.
+These players are generally rookies who have yet to prove their value but have the potential to perform much higher than what they are paid for.
+In the end, the teams with the higher offensive ranks are not those who pay the most for their quarterback but those who pay well under for what their quarterback is worth.